signebedi/mercutio/docs/index.md

 ## Getting Started

-mercutio provides a straightforward API for creating RPG characters.
-By default, if provides two default and four optional character dimensions, along with vanilla options for each dimension:
+Mercutio provides a straightforward API for character creation.
+By default, it provides default and optional character dimensions, along with vanilla options for each dimension:

 * **class**: [default] warrior, mage, rogue, ranger
 * **attributes**: [default] strength, constitution, intelligence, wisdom, dexterity, charisma